 A High Load Permit may be required if you are moving large structures by road.
 Typical high loads include houses, boats, machinery, and industrial structures.
-When transporting any load over4.30m high but lower than 5m, the transporting vehicle must carry a written permission from Chorus to travel under any lines the load cannot pass under.
-For loads over 5m written permission for any Chorus lines the high load passes under.
+These permits are issued by NZTA, who may require written approval from Chorus before issuing them.

-If you would like an approval letter to travel or a quote for an indication of costs, please submit application form or call us on 0800 822 003.
+To request an approval letter, or a quote for an indication of costs, please complete the High Load Approval Request form or call us on 0800 822 003.

 A copy of the approval letter will be emailed to you and it must be carried by the transporting vehicle.